empowerID/empowernow_docs/docs/website_copy/product_bff.md

 ## Interoperability
 - Compatible with multiple providers; constraints come from the PDP, not provider‑specific configuration
-- Works alongside the ARIA Gateway; both emit receipts to the Receipt Vault
+- Works alongside the ARIA MCP Gateway; both emit receipts to the Receipt Vault

 CTAs: See streaming caps → View 402 behavior → Read receipts guide